cacheguard/CacheGuard-OS/README.md

 - **Load balancer** — distribute traffic across multiple backends
 - **Multi-WAN QoS** — traffic shaping, bandwidth prioritization and WAN failover
 - **Web caching** — reduce bandwidth usage and speed up browsing
-- **CacheGuard Manager** — centralized management of multiple appliances from a single dashboard
+- **CacheGuard Manager** — install as a dedicated appliance to centrally manage multiple CacheGuard gateways from a single dashboard

-All features run simultaneously on the same machine.
+All gateway features run simultaneously on the same machine.
 No plugins, no add-ons, no surprises.
+CacheGuard Manager is installed separately as a dedicated management appliance.

 ---